PaperMC/docs/docs/velocity/admin/reference/commands.md

 When executed from the console, this will gracefully shut down the Velocity proxy.
 All players will be disconnected from the proxy and plugins will have a chance to finish up before the proxy shuts down.
-An optional reason can be given, either as JSON or with legacy color codes, in the same format as the MOTD in `velocity.toml`.
+An optional reason can be given, either as JSON or with [MiniMessage Format](https://docs.adventure.kyori.net/minimessage/format.html).

 ## `/glist`